aleena70/Hiring-Assistant-Chatbot/README.md

 3.  **Share Your Skills:** When asked for your tech stack, list out the programming languages, frameworks, and tools you're comfortable with.
 4.  **Answer Technical Questions:** Based on your tech stack, the bot will generate a few technical questions for you to answer.
 5.  **Wrap Up:** Once you're done, the bot will give you a summary and explain the next steps.
 You can end the conversation at any time by typing "bye" or "exit".
+6.  **Save Data:** The data of the candidate will be stored as a json file which can be viewed in the data folder.

 ##  Technical Details